How do we get at the truth? Think of how many people in this world believe things diametrically opposite to what you believe. We can’t all be right.

 Now if life really was a controlled experiment, we could rerun the election, have a very libertarian free-market type be elected instead of the statist Democrat, and see what the economy would be like now.
 Then the assertion that the current mess is due to the past president could be better tested.
 Likewise, there is now much discussion among leftist young people about our ‘crisis of Capitalism’.
 It would be nice to see if that crisis is really a crisis of Capitalism, or of bad policies.

 There are other ways to test propositions, though not as rigorous.
 For instance, suppose I claim that “Socialist” policies lead to economic problems.
 I could look at Nicaragua, an extreme socialist state where extreme poverty is common and conclude that Socialism is incompatible with prosperity.
 But then I could be surprised at Evo Morales’ Bolivia, which is just as Socialist, but also awash with drug money.

 A common fallacy to watch for is that correlation always means causation.
 I’ll give one example from my own history, and the other from “Climate Change” debate.
-The first one may seem ridiculously trivial, but it does have a point to it.
+First – climate change:

-I was told by my teenage nieces that the reason I sleep ten hours a night is because I am fatigued by my abnormal diet.
-My diet is somewhat unusual, but I eat two large meals a day with all the basic food groups.
-To my nieces, the crazy part is that the diet is low in fat, and moreover I won’t eat snacks, or even lunch.
+I sleep a lot.
+Much older folk are animatedly carrying on conversations in my living-room while I’m already collapsed in bed.
+I was told by my teenage nieces that the reason I sleep those ten hours a night is because I am fatigued by my abnormal diet.
+My diet is somewhat unusual, because the diet is low in fat, and moreover I won’t eat snacks, or even lunch.

 This issue, though small, is worth examining, because it is plausible.
 A deficient diet could indeed lead to fatigue.
 A diet lacking enough calories would too.
 So we have a causal chain from diet to fatigue.